Edem-okure/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # cat /etc/passwd : script to display the content of a file
 # cat /etc/passwd /etc/hosts : script to display contents of 2 files
 # tail /etc/passwd : script to display the last 10 lines of a file
+# head /etc/passwd : script to display the first 10 lines of a file